United Window Reviews | Are United Windows Any Good

 Tim - Site Editor - from 2019

-We are under construction on a 75 unit apartment complex and have ordered more than 350 United Windows for this job through our supplier.
+We are under construction on a 75 unit apartment complex and have ordered more than 350 United united for this job through our supplier.
 Recently we understand ICE raided the United Springfield NJ manufacturing plant and found and took away many undocumented immigrants.

 While United has assured us that this reduced workforce is a blip and won’t impact our delivery schedule much it’s hard to rely on that corporate promise with nothing substantial to support their claim.
 Do you have any inside the plant information or feedback from other suppliers that would support their claim of “not to worry; everything is under control”?